How is Autism Diagnosed at our Clinic?

 To formally identify and diagnose autism in both children (6 plus) and adults, Gloucestershire Autism Centre use the Autism Diagnostic Observation Schedule (ADOS-2) and the Autism Diagnostic Interview (ADI-R) which are the ‘Gold Standard ‘ assessment tools as recommended by NICE guidelines.
 Assessors are professionally accredited in both tools.

-As a team, we prefer to use the phrase ‘recognising’ autistic children or adults, rather than ‘diagnosing’ as diagnosis implies illness, and autism is not an illness!
-We think about autism as being a difference in brain style and we want to capture individuality, strengths, and possible challenges.
-We focus particularly on the areas highlighted in the diagnostic criteria for autism, language and communication/ interests and broad sensory use and social relationships/emotional responses.
+As a team, we prefer to use the phrase ‘recognising’ autistic children or adults, rather than ‘diagnosing’, as diagnosis implies illness—and autism is not an illness.
+We understand autism as a difference in brain style, and our goal is to recognise each person’s individuality, strengths, and possible challenges.
+Our approach to autism assessment in Gloucestershire reflects this philosophy.
+We pay particular attention to the areas highlighted in the diagnostic criteria for autism: language and communication, interests and broad sensory use, and social relationships and emotional responses.

 However, we know that diagnostic assessments are often a necessity, for example to gain an Education and Health Care Plan for extra support at school or Disabled Students Allowance at university, so we do continue to offer formal diagnostic assessments alongside more holistic assessments.
 We believe that early recognition and appropriate support from both home and school is essential in avoiding many associated challenges such as severe anxiety and depression.